-When to visit Bali depends of course on what you are planning to do there and not too much on the weather.
-The weather, in general, is pretty stable in Bali, and here are some tips to find the best time to visit Bali.
-If you are going there for specific reasons or activities or festivals, then you might want to plan around it.
+When to visit Bali depends, of course, on what you plan to do there and not too much on the weather.
+The weather, in general, is pretty stable in Bali, and here are some tips for finding the best time to visit Bali.
+If you are going there for specific reasons, activities, or festivals, you might want to plan around it.

 Weather in Bali

-Bali’s has a tropical climate and it is considered to have only two seasons – dry or wet.
-The dry season is from April to October and the wet season from November to March.
+Bali has a tropical climate and is considered to have only two seasons – dry or wet.
+The dry season is from April to October, and the wet season is from November to March.

-In terms of weather, the best time to go to Bali is from July to August as the temperature is at its coolest at these times and also the driest in terms of rain.
-But it is also the peak season naturally, thus take note of the tourist crowds and do book in advance.
+In terms of weather, the best time to go to Bali is from July to August, as the temperature is at its coolest and driest in terms of rain.
+But it is also the peak season naturally; thus, take note of the tourist crowds and book in advance.

-Also, note that the weather is also changing nowadays and it may differ from the usual schedule that we know about.
-Therefore, come to Bali with an open mind and heart and don’t let any weather changes affect your trip.
+Also, note that the weather is also changing nowadays and may differ from the usual schedule we know about.
+Therefore, come to Bali with an open mind and heart, and don’t let any weather changes affect your trip.